Subscription Clause: Clauses of Memorandum of Association

 Name, address, occupation, and signature of the witness.

-When an NRI is signing the subscriber sheet from a place outside India, their signature has to be witnessed as well as authenticated by a public notary of whichever country they are in or by an official of the embassy.
+When a non-resident Indian is signing the subscriber sheet from a place outside India, their signature has to be witnessed as well as authenticated by a public notary of whichever country they are in or by an official of the embassy.

 If they are residents of a nation that falls under the Hague Apostille Convention, 1961, their signature, address, and proof of identification need to be authorized by a public notary of their country and need to be duly attested as required by the Hague Convention.